 For Insurers and Their Insureds

 Skelton & Woody's insurer clients call upon us for extra-contractual litigation and appeals, coverage litigation under a broad spectrum of policy forms, as well as defense of their insureds.
 We have defended insurers in well over a thousand bad faith lawsuits since the duty of good faith and fair dealing was created by the Texas Supreme Court in 1987.
 These cases have run the gamut from wind/hail and hurricane litigation to foundation and mold damage cases, to bad faith suits arising from property damage, theft, fire and UM/UIM claims.
 We also provide coverage opinions, file declaratory judgment actions, act as settlement counsel, and and handle coverage litigation in state and federal courts throughout Texas.
 We have extensive insurance defense experience in a wide variety of fields, including auto and trucking losses, employment law claims, directors and officers liability, and professional liability.
 We handle select subrogation cases on an hourly basis.
-Please see the Skelton & Woody News for a summary of recent trials, appellate results and other decisions in insurance cases.
+Please see the Skelton & Woody Results for a summary of recent trials, appellate results and other decisions in insurance cases.

 Our trial practice encompasses the broadest spectrum of extra-contractual and commercial cases, from the most complex antitrust and class action matters to more routine bad faith disputes.
 In recent years, this work has been fairly evenly divided between CGL coverage disputes between large commercial entities, and homeowners' suits involving wind, hurricane and foundation loss claims filed under the Texas Insurance Code and Deceptive Trade Practices Act.
 While our first goal is to defeat such claims on motions to dismiss or for summary judgment, we are prepared to conduct cost-effective trials in the cases that need to be tried.